How to fold napkins for Christmas – 16 creative and classic ways to easily elevate your festive tablescape

 This is an informal take on the classic pinch and pull.
 Fold your napkin in half and thread through a napkin ring.
 Don't be too precious about making it neat.
 Lastly, drape to one-side of the place setting so the napkin overlaps the edge of the table.

-6. Knot around cutlery
+6. Wrap around cutlery

-Tie your napkins in a knot around the cutlery.
-Place in the middle of each plate so the napkin ends fall at an angle.
+Then place it in the middle of each plate so the napkin ends fall at an angle.
 Top with a hand-written place name and a sprig of eucalyptus or myrtle.

 7. Keep it simple for kids

-Delight children and adults alike with fun paper napkins made to look like snowmen.
-Fold white napkins in half and add a face and buttons using stickers.
-Finish by loosely tying with a red ribbon as a scarf.
+You could also fold white napkins in half and add a face and buttons using stickers.
+Then finish by loosely tying with a red ribbon as a scarf to create a paper napkin snowman.

 8. Fold and tie with twine